- Starting the restriction process

 Submission and Conformity Check

 Member States and ECHA can submit their restriction dossiers through the same web form used to notify the intention.
 The non-confidential restriction report is published as soon as ECHA receives it so that interested parties have more time to prepare for consultation.

 Within 30 days of the submission, ECHA’s Committee for Risk Assessment (RAC) and Committee for Socio-economic Analysis (SEAC) check whether the submitted restriction dossier conforms with REACH requirements.
-If it does, a public consultation is launched on the restriction report.
+If it does, a consultation is launched on the restriction report.

 ECHA provides the Committees with scientific, technical and regulatory support throughout the process.